 The project aims to restore the Scheme’s operational capacity and improve its resilience to future flooding.
 Works include:

-• Upgrading damaged underground electrical cabling
+• Replacing damaged electrical cabling.

 Location